+10.4 Professors:

-- 10.4 Professors: - 10.4.1 provide evidence of successful performance in terms of expectations for Associate Professor. - 10.4.2 have achieved a consistent record of excellence in meeting all teaching assignments, in pedagogical leadership, and in activities that support the achievement of teaching excellence throughout the College. - 10.4.3 have achieved a scholarly/creative record of significance as demonstrated by a consistent record of significant publications, presentations at national or international conferences or creative activities of similar scope, and evidence of internal and external recognition of the record as outstanding and significant with a focus on work since the candidate's promotion to Associate Professor or since the candidate was awarded a range adjustment while at Associate Professor rank.
-Normally, this record will include the external validation and recognition of one or more major works, and a scholarly record that meets the standards to be academically qualified as defined by AACSB.
-(The requirements for academic qualification in the Business Program are defined in section 9.4) - 10.4.4 play and continue to play a major role in significant College initiatives and/or major public initiatives or by leadership in professional organizations, and demonstrate that such leadership is recognized to be of outstanding quality, effectiveness and scope. - 10.4.5 have a record to achieve academic qualification as defined by AACSB (see section 9.4)
+- 10.4.1 provide evidence of successful performance in terms of expectations for Associate Professor. - 10.4.2 have achieved a consistent record of excellence in meeting all teaching assignments, in pedagogical leadership, and in activities that support the achievement of teaching excellence throughout the College. - 10.4.3 have achieved a scholarly/creative record of significance as demonstrated by a consistent record of significant publications, presentations at national or international conferences or creative activities of similar scope, and evidence of internal and external recognition of the record as outstanding and significant with a focus on work since the candidate's promotion to Associate Professor or since the candidate was awarded a range adjustment while at Associate Professor rank.
+Normally, this record will include the external validation and recognition of one or more major works, and a scholarly record that meets the standards as defined herein by section 9.4. - 10.4.4 play and continue to play a major role in significant College initiatives and/or major public initiatives or by leadership in professional organizations, and demonstrate that such leadership is recognized to be of outstanding quality, effectiveness and scope. - 10.4.5 have a record to achieve the standards set forth herein by section 9.4.

-12.00 Distinguished Professor
+12.00 DISTINGUISHED PROFESSOR